 Wondering where to go in Mexico and need a Mexico Itinerary?
 In this post, I’m sharing with you my Mexico backpacking route.
-I’ve lived and traveled extensively in Mexico and although all of the information in this post is great for anyone backpacking Mexico, it does contain a lot of information specifically for Solo female travel Mexico.
+I’ve lived and traveled extensively in Mexico and although all of the information in this post is great for anyone traveling or backpacking in Mexico, it does contain a lot of information specifically for Solo female travel Mexico.